jon-cheng/anarci_toolz/README.md

 While the base [ANARCI tool](https://github.com/oxpig/ANARCI) and AbNumber are highly popular tools in the antibody engineering community, they may be somewhat difficult to use, especially for batch processing of large numbers of sequences.

-Here, we present `anarci-toolz`, a performant convenient wrapper for ANARCI and AbNumber antibody sequence aligners based on ANARCI.
+Here, we present `anarci-toolz`, a performant convenient wrapper for ANARCI and AbNumber antibody sequence enumeration tools based on ANARCI.
 The tool combines annotations from both tools in a consolidated output table.
 We provide improved usability of the ANARCI tool by providing support for tabular (`.csv` or DataFrame) inputs and outputs.
 The user only has to provide a table of amino acid sequences.
 This package utilizes Python `multiprocessing` to leverage some or all available CPU cores on an instance, which significantly reduces run times than base ANARCI without multiprocessing.

 ## Installation